harshk1234/Azure-Pipelines/README.md

 # Azure-Pipelines

 1. demonstrates a dynamic and scalable Azure Data Factory (ADF) pipeline that copies multiple tables from Azure SQL Database to Azure Data Lake Storage Gen2 using a ForEach loop and parameterized datasets.
-Instead of creating separate pipelines for each table, this solution dynamically iterates through a list of tables.
+Instead of creating separate pipelines for each table, this solution dynamically iterates through a list of tables

 How It Works
 createArray() expression generates a list of table names.